arjavpoudel/arjavpoudel.github.io/_pages/about.md

   - /about.html
 ---

-🎓 I'm in my 3rd Year studying BSc AI at the University of Edinburgh.
+🎓 I'm a 3rd year BSc AI student at the University of Edinburgh.
 I'm interested in Computer Vision, NLP, Reinforcement learning and Computational Neuroscience.

 📝 I write about [things](https://arjavpoudel.github.io/year-archive/) from time to time.